thisiskarthick-5/teammanagement/README.md

-# TEAMSYNC - Collaborative Team Management
+# TEAMLINK - Collaborative Team Management

 **TEAMSYNC** is a modern, high-performance team management and collaboration platform built with a focus on **Visual Excellence** and **Role-Based Security**.
 It features a trendy glassmorphism navigation system and fully responsive layouts for a seamless experience on any device.